 Most mums with big busts dread the “uni-boob.”
 They don't want their breasts pushed together, they want them lifted up and in their own spacing for the most comfort and support possible.

-The Ultimate and Luxe bras are designed to lift the breasts up and support the back properly.
+The Ultimate, Luxe and Radiance bras are designed to lift the breasts up and support the back properly.
 These bras gives the breasts a nice shape and put each breast in its own encapsulated cup.
 No more “mono-boob” or “uni-boob!”

 Kate is rocking the 'Ultimate Bra' in confetti/white.